tamb/substate/README.md

 3. documentation on special array methods for state
 4. change 'action' nomenclature to 'event'
 5. Add in comments and console.logs and remove them with UglifyJS
+6. Have only production version with dev version not published to npm